scalacenter/tooling-working-groups/meetings/2018-01-17/minutes.md

 Rory Graves made the point that different components have different responsibilities, and he encourages a modular approach with a "single point of entry" or a "busbar" for a number of different tools to communicate through, which holds the different components together.
+Different components or editor features have, and need, different subsets of the information available.
+So rather than having a thick component, a thin "shim" which defers to "information providers" would be preferable.
+Stu agreed with this approach, though thinks more thought needs to go into which process receives the connection from the client, i.e. which process is the "hub" or "bus".

-Eugene Yokata notes that sbt can provide a lot of details like type information.
+Eugene Yokota notes that sbt can provide a lot of details like type information.
 He notes there are two approaches, the SemanticDB and the presentation compiler, and asks where they can collaborate.
 He says that, as he sees it, the presentation compiler can work with incomplete data, but it can